Women become fish farmers to stand on their own feet

 Photograph by Prasanta Kumar Naik

+Gramadebati village has 46 households and is divided into three hamlets – Gramadebati Talasahi with 19 families, Mundia Sahi with 20, and Dhobi Sahi with seven families.
 For the past four years, the women of Maa Saraswati SHG in Talasahi have been hoping to improve their lives by using their spare time productively to earn an extra income.
-Satya Jani is the President of Maa Saraswati Self Help Group (SHG).

 Due to a water shortage during the dry months, farmers in the village do not cultivate their fields.
 As a result, women like Satya work as farmhands in nearby villages.
 Satya wants to earn well to support her son’s education.
-“I want to earn enough so my son can further his studies.
-I was thrilled when all the members of our group agreed to start fish cultivation together.
-To singlehandedly start and manage an enterprise is difficult.
+She recalls “I was thrilled when all the members of our group agreed to start fish cultivation together.
+To single-handedly start and manage an enterprise is difcult.
 Starting an enterprise in a group together with other members and sharing responsibility has helped us form a strong bond among us.”

-The families of these women supported them, and the elders in the village gave them advice on various aspects of fish farming.
 Subhasini Mallik’s husband, Ramesh Mallik, says, “My wife wanted to utilise her spare time productively and add to the family’s income.
 Our son is just two years old, and it was not easy for her to leave him alone at home and work as a farmhand in nearby villages.
-I work the entire day in my field.
+I work the entire day in my feld.
 When their group bid for the pond, I told her to go ahead with the group’s decision.
 I decided to support my wife by taking responsibility for looking after our son for some time in the day whenever it was required.”

-Subhasini Mallik says, “In the second year, we caught a total of 2.45 quintals of fish and sold at ₹130 per kilogram earning ₹31,850.
-Our expenditure on fingerling was ₹11000, and the netting was ₹5000.
-Our profit in the second year was ₹16850.
+Subhasini Mallik says, “During June 2022, we caught a total of 2.45 quintals of fish and sold at ₹130/kg earning ₹31,850.
+Our expenditure on fingerling was ₹11,000, and the netting was ₹5000.
+Our proft in the second year was ₹16,850.
 I took a small loan from the amount we earned that year for sudden expenses in my family.”

 The SHG members involved in fish netting in the village pond.